anon-user27349827938/LGO-BatchBALD/README.md

 # LGO-BatchBALD

-By Nov 6, this repository will contain code to reproduce the experiments in the paper under review introducing LGO-BatchBALD.
-The code is currently being refactored to move from notebooks to modules and scripts.
-The current code is not being posted in the meantime due to the content of the notebooks having potentially identifying information about the authors.
+This repository will contains code to reproduce the experiments in the paper under review introducing LGO-BatchBALD.
+The code was recently refactored and undergoing testing (not core functionality of code but saving of results).
+Bug fixes and cleaning of code is an ongoing process and will be complete by the time of the camera-ready submission.

+## Requirements

+* pytorch
+* torchvision
+* tqdm
+* pylab
+* numpy
+* pandas
+* matplotlib

+## Installation

+After installing the requirements, clone the repository.

+## Usage to reproduce the tables and figures from the submission

+All scripts should be run from within the main LGO-BatchBALD directory.
+Results will be saved in the results subdirectory.

+* Tables 2 and 3: run estimators.py
+* Tables 4 and 5: run qs_vs_pool.py
+* Tables 6 and 7: run timing.py
+* Figures 3-6: run visualizations.py